-\textbf{Data Privacy}.
-The current large-scale datasets used for model training are collected directly from the real world, which is expected to simulate the data distribution in the real world and reduce the bias between training datasets and the real world.
-However, real data can involve privacy issues, for example, person re-identification datasets contain pedestrian information in public scenes, while vehicle re-identification datasets contain private information such as license plates.
-With the public concern about privacy issues, the collection and use of real datasets become problematic.
-It is an urgent and valuable problem to investigate how to ensure that the training data information comes from the real world while avoiding privacy concerns.
-Since it cannot hide the privacy information by only changing the structure of the original dataset, there is no data optimization method to solve the data privacy problem.
+\textbf{Data privacy}.
+The current large-scale datasets used for model training are collected directly from the real world, which is expected to simulate real-world data distribution and reduce the bias between training datasets and the real world.
+However, real data may involve privacy issues, for example, person re-identification datasets contain pedestrian information in public scenes, while vehicle re-identification datasets contain private information such as license plates.
+With public concern over privacy issues, the collection and use of real datasets have become problematic.
+It is an urgent and valuable problem to investigate how privacy concerns can be avoided when using real-world data.
+There is only a small body of work~\cite{kothawade2022prism} that attempts to use data subset selection to protect privacy, awaiting extensive research and application.